Michael Ratner: Civil liberties and human rights counsel

 Shortly after the US government began to detain prisoners at the Guantanamo Bay Naval Base in Cuba in 2002 during the so-called War on Terror, claiming they were beyond the reach of United States law as being "offshore" and military prisoners, Ratner was co-counsel with other attorneys and the CCR in a landmark case challenging the Bush position in court.
 They filed habeas corpus petitions on behalf of British men Shafik Rasul and Asif Iqbal, and Australians David Hicks and Mamdouh Habib, saying it was unlawful to hold the men indefinitely without determining their status.
-They lost in the lower courts, but in November 2003, over the objections of the administration, the US Supreme Court agreed to hear the case.
-These men and other detainees were being held incommunicado, without benefit of counsel and with no charges being brought against them.
+They lost in the lower courts, but in November 2003, the US Supreme Court agreed to hear the case.
+These men were being held with no charges being brought against them.
 The administration had said US courts had no jurisdiction over them, but the Supreme Court disagreed, ruling in Rasul v.
 Bush (2004) that the detainees had habeas corpus rights as Guantanamo base was effectively an extension of US territory.

-It was the first time in history that the Court had ruled against the president on behalf of alleged enemy fighters in wartime.
-And it was the first of four Supreme Court decisions between 2004 and 2008 that rejected President Bush's assertion of unchecked executive power in the "war on terror."

 This meant the detainees could be represented by counsel, and the CCR was among the groups that worked to obtain legal representation for each of the men.
 This led to hundreds of men being released after court challenges.
-Ratner and the CCR were also involved in other cases challenging the administration on its treatment of these men.

 In 2007, Ratner filed a complaint in the courts of France requesting the criminal prosecution of US Secretary of Defense Donald Rumsfeld and other US officials for the abuse and torture of prisoners at Abu Ghraib prison in Iraq.

 Ratner served as a special counsel to Haitian President Jean-Bertrand Aristide, assisting in the prosecution of human rights crimes.
-Ratner sued the George H. W. Bush administration to try to stop the Gulf War, the Clinton administration to try to stop the strategic bombing during the Kosovo War, and he won a case on behalf of victims of the Bosnian Serb leader, Radovan Karadžić, for war crimes.